Anniekarim29/clothing_ecommerce_ui/README.md

 # E-Commerce UI – Fashion App

-A beautifully designed **fashion e-commerce app UI** built with **Flutter**, showcasing modern animations, hero transitions, custom fonts, and clean category-based browsing.
+A beautifully crafted fashion e-commerce app UI built with Flutter, tailored for a bold and modern shopping experience.

-This app is perfect for showcasing Gen-Z fashion like **hoodies** and **t-shirts** in a bold, luxurious UI.
+Designed to resonate with Gen-Z aesthetics, this UI features smooth hero animations, elegant custom typography, and a clean, category-based layout that makes browsing hoodies and t-shirts feel luxurious and seamless.

+Whether you're building your first e-commerce app or seeking design inspiration, this project brings together functionality and visual finesse wrapped in a sleek mobile interface.